Are we surprised to find SMBHs with JWST at z > 9?: Great expectations and amazing confirmations

 In the SE model, instead, the vast majority of detectable BHs grow at a pace almost similar to that of their hosts, with $M_{\rm BH}/M_{\rm star} \simeq 0.01 - 0.1$; while this result might reflect the relatively simplified treatment of the SE accretion in CAT (see the discussion in T22 and in section \ref{sec:conclusions}), it certainly shows how the assumed BH growth translates into a different evolution of the BH mass - stellar mass relation, even among models which rely on the same BH seeding conditions \citep{volonteri2012}.

 At all redshifts, most of the observable systems have $0.001 \lesssim M_{\rm BH}/M_{\rm star} \lesssim 0.01$ in the EL model, and $0.01 \lesssim M_{\rm BH}/M_{\rm star} \lesssim 0.1$ in the SE model.
+The comparison with JWST detected AGNs shows that their luminosities are better reproduced by the SE model, while their host galaxy masses are better matched by the EL model, particularly at $z \gtrsim 7$.
+We also note that if the estimated photometric redshift, BH mass and host galaxy stellar mass of UHZ1 at $z = 10.3$ were to be confirmed by future observations \citep{castellano2022, bogdan2023}, this system - shown by the small black star with errorbars in the rightmost panel of the figure - would be more overmassive (in terms of BH to stellar mass ratio) than predicted by both models.

-The comparison with JWST detected AGNs shows that their luminosities are better reproduced by the SE model, while their host galaxy masses are better matched by the EL model.
-We nevertherless identify the subsample of detectable sources with BH masses that match the measured BH masses estimated for GNz11 (Maiolino et al. 2023) and CEERS-1019 \citep{larson2023}, and whose stellar mass (for sources in the EL model) or luminosity (for sources in the SE model) is consistent with the observed values.
+We nevertherless identify the subsample of detectable sources with BH masses that match the measured BH masses estimated for GNz11 \citep{maiolino2023a} and CEERS-1019 \citep{larson2023}, and whose stellar mass (for sources in the EL model) or BH luminosity (for sources in the SE model) is consistent with the observed values.
 For these subsample of systems, which provide our best synthetic analogues for GNz-11 and CEERS-1019, we compute below the emission spectra and analyse their evolutionary tracks.